Tale of an MMA Injury – Fractured NoseBy

 What can be done about it?
 My mind blurted out, moments before he suggested that I book an appointment with a plastic surgeon to have it straightened mainly for breathing purposes.

 I went home that night and early the next day I did just that.
 Four days later, I had it done.
-I woke up on an operating table, still feeling high off of the medication they had given me to put me under.
+I woke up on an operating table, still feeling high off of the medication they had given best online casino me to put me under.
 It’s a little vain to say but I really hoped my nose was straight again; even more I was hoping to have my old nose back entirely.
 It had felt so uncomfortable, before I had it fixed, to walk around with what felt like was someone else’s nose on my face.

 Once the swelling disappeared my nose was much better than what it had been a week earlier before the doctor straightened it –how he did so I’d love to know– but it was still different to me.
 I chalked it down as battle injury and got used to it as quick as I could.